FairyyGenie/summer23-homework/homework/1--Type-Theory/1-2--Inductive-Types.lagda.md

 ```
 _or_ : Bool → Bool → Bool
 -- Exercise:
-true or true = true
+-- true or true = true
-true or false = true
+-- true or false = true
-false or true = true
+-- false or true = true
-false or false = false
+-- false or false = false
+true or y = true
+false or y = y
 ```

 Here is the definition of logical implication.
 There is a strange